MicrosoftDocs/customer-insights/ci-docs/audience-insights/work-with-business-accounts.md

 ## Switch between primary target audience

-If your organization maintains environments for individual customers and business accounts, you can [use the switcher in the left pane](home.md) to choose the primary target audience.
+If your organization maintains environments for individual customers and business accounts, you can use the switcher in the left pane to choose the primary target audience.

-Hierarchy Mapping -> Relationships
+[Add screenshot]